fernandokosh/redmine_time_tracker/README.markdown

 ## Install

 1. Follow the Redmine plugin installation steps at http://www.redmine.org/wiki/redmine/Plugins Make sure the plugin is installed to `#{RAILS_ROOT}/plugins/redmine_time_tracker`
-2. Setup the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
+1. Setup the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
-3. Login to your Redmine install as an Administrator
+1. Login to your Redmine install as an Administrator
-4. Setup the "log time" permissions for your roles
+1. Setup the "log time" permissions for your roles
-5. Add "Time tracking" to the enabled modules for your project
+1. Add "Time tracking" to the enabled modules for your project
+1. Activate "Enable REST web service" in the authentication tab in settings
-6. The link to the plugin should appear in the Main menu bar (upper left corner)
+1. The link to the plugin should appear in the Main menu bar (upper left corner)

 ## Update via Git

 1. Open a shell to your Redmine's `#{RAILS_ROOT}/plugins/redmine_time_tracker` folder
-2. Update your git copy with `git pull`
+1. Update your git copy with `git pull`
-3. Update the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
+1. Update the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
-4. Restart your Redmine
+1. Restart your Redmine

 ## Usage

 To be able to use a time tracker, a user must have the 'log time' permission.
-Then, the time tracker menu will appear in the top left menu
+If this is true, the time tracker menu will be visible in the top left menu

 To track time referring an issue, you can use the context menu (right click in the issues list) in the issue list to start or stop the timer.